refault-artifacts/control-server/experiments/rh/README.md

 ## Components

-1. `cnXXX.json`: These configuration files contains the rows to be hammered and the range of tested hammer counts.
+1. `cnXXX.json`: These configuration files each describe a computing node.
+They encode the rows to be hammered and the range of tested hammer counts.
 They are read by `make_images.sh` and `run.sh`.
 For machines where SPD readout is broken, you also have to specify the DIMM size.
 Otherwise that is done automatically.

 2. `make_images.sh`: This compiles the Memtest images with each possible combination of hammer count and row.
 It must be started first.